Note

 async def check_broadcast_message():

-"""Check if the messages are broadcasted correctly."""
+"""Check if the messages are broadcast correctly."""

 user_msg = Msg(